BNasmith/PTForsyth/PTFWorkofChrist.md

 and searing the power of the spiritual life.

-What the work of Christ requires is the tribute not of our admiration or even grati- tude, not of our impressions or our thrills, but of ourselves and our shame.
-Now we are coming to the crux of the matter the tribute of our shame.
+What the work of Christ requires is the tribute not of our admiration or even gratitude, not of our impressions or our thrills, but of ourselves and our shame.
+Now we are coming to the crux of the matter---the tribute of our shame.
 That death had to make new men of us.
 It had to turn us not from potential friends to actual, but from enemies into friends.
 It had not merely to touch a spring of slumbering friendship.
 There was a new creation.
-The love of God I quote Paul, who did understand something of these things the love of God is not merely evoked within us, it is " shed abroad in our hearts by the Holy Spirit which is given to us."
+The love of God---I quote Paul, who did understand something of these things---the love of God is not merely evoked within us, it is "shed abroad in our hearts by the Holy Spirit which is given to us."
 That is a very different thing from simply having the reservoir of natural feeling